waleedmebane/allsembly-prototype/docs/programmer_s_guide.rst

 Apache2 mod_wsgi
 	For interacting with Django (using the Python WSGI standard directly instead of CGI)

-openssl
-    The Python encryption library "cryptography" and one of the password hashing libraries (the Python standard library's "hashlib") rely on openssl for encryption features.
-It is the premier free and open source encryption library, widely used.

 graphviz

 graphviz-dev
     The Python library "PyGraphviz" relies on these.
 Graphviz is used to draw the graphs.

 Problog
     A probabilistic programming language.
 This is used to compute the probabilities.